1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ---

-## Distribution Board
+## Breakout Board

-There's a PCB located at the printhead where the electronic components (e.g. thermistor, cartridge heater, ABL sensor etc.) are connected to which I call "distribution board".
+There's a PCB located at the printhead where the electronic components (e.g. thermistor, cartridge heater, ABL sensor etc.) are connected to which I call (for the sake of simplicity) "breakout board".
+The more 'formal' name for this is "..".

 ![Distribution board](../assets/images/head_K2Pro_distri-pcb_labeled_web.jpg)

-The following picture shows this distribution board from a slightly different angles, so that you can see the labels at the wires and the plugs and connectors a bit better.
+The following picture shows this breakout board from a slightly different angles, so that you can see the labels at the wires and the plugs and connectors a bit better.

 ![Distribution board sideview](../assets/images/head_K2Pro_distri-pcb_labels_web.jpg)

-The connection between the mainboard and this distribution board is then accomplished by a ribbon cable.
+The connection between the mainboard and this breakout board is then accomplished by a ribbon cable.
 The following picture shows the connector at the head and a part of that ribbon cable.

 ![Ribbon cable](../assets/images/head_K2Pro_ribbon-cable-connector_web.jpg)